ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Broadly speaking, there are three types of meetings: regularly scheduled informational meetings, conflict resolution meetings, and spontaneous/ ad-hoc meetings.
 Your job as a manager is to set expectations for attendees based on which type of meeting it is.
 For informational meetings, ask yourself if a meeting is really the best way to communicate the information; sometimes it is, but not always.
 If it is, make sure the information is communicated in multiple ways, maybe with written materials provided in advance in your company's wiki.
 If it's a conflict resolution meeting, make sure you've identified the discussion points in advance so participants can come prepared to discuss and work through the issue.
 Ad-hoc meetings likely have a clearly defined purpose upfront and need no further introduction.

 Regardless of the type of meeting, any meeting you set should have a clear objective that is known to invitees in advance.
-Ideally, everyone will have enough information before the meeting to know if it ll be valuable for them to attend.
+Ideally, everyone will have enough information before the meeting to know if it'll be valuable for them to attend.
 Just as importantly, your culture should empower people to make the decision not to attend if they judge it not a good use of their time.

 #### TIME MANAGEMENT